teresagdlt/DoublyLinkedList/README.md

 - removeLast: remove the element at the end of the list.

 - removeFromPos: remove the element at specific position of the list.

+- toString: return full list as a string.